-Encaustic painting is an ancient art form and was practiced by artists as far back as the 5th century B.C.
-The word encaustic comes from Greek and means “to burn in”, which refers to the process of fusing the paint.
-The technique uses heated wax to which coloured pigments are added.
+Encaustic painting is an ancient art form practiced by artists as far back as the 5th century B.C.
+The word encaustic comes from Greek and means “to burn in,” which refers to the process of fusing the paint.
+The technique uses heated beeswax to which coloured pigments are added.
 The molten wax is applied to a firm surface–usually prepared wood, paper, or canvas.

-a high gloss, it can be modeled, sculpted, textured, and combined with collage materials.
+Encaustic has a long history but is as versatile as any 20th-century medium.
+Brushes are used to apply and shape the wax before it cools; then, it can be polished to a high gloss and modeled, sculpted, textured, and combined with collage materials.
 The wax cools immediately, so there is no drying time, yet it can always be reworked.
 Encaustic paintings do not have to be varnished or protected by glass.

 What are Encaustic Monotypes?

-Encaustic monotypes are one-of-a-kind non-repeatable prints.
-It is an elegant process where pigmented beeswax is melted on a heated metal surface and then transferred to a sheet of absorbent printmaking paper.
-No printing press is required just wax, heat, paper, and gentle hand pressure.
+Encaustic Monotypes are one-of-a-kind non-repeatable prints.
+It is an agile process where pigmented wax is melted on a heated metal surface and then transferred to a sheet of paper.
+No printing press is required, just wax, heat, writing, and gentle hand pressure.
 These four variables allow endless and unpredictable results.
-The compositions evolve by adding and subtracting elements using custom-made silicon tools.
-The final results combine the directness and immediacy of traditional printmaking with the richness and luminosity of the encaustic medium.
+The compositions evolve by adding and subtracting elements using customized silicone scrapers and brushes.
+The final results combine traditional printmaking’s directness and immediacy with the encaustic medium’s richness and luminosity.

 Miura Ori is the best-known and most used origami corrugation.
 The folded pattern is named after Koryo Miura, who later designed a variant for folding solar panels on Japanese space probes.
 Simpler tessellations have been known since the 16th century.